ZackWilde27/Diazoprints/README.md

 Modules can be made to add support for any additional languages, or add libraries for the existing languages

-You can use the code editor right now [here](https://zackwilde.ca/diazoprints), hosted on my website.
+You can use the code editor right now [here](https://zackwilde.ca/diazoprints) (As long as my server isn't down, that is), hosted on my website.
 The reason I'm putting the source code on GitHub is below

 <br>